edwinbleiler/edwinbleiler-nba-projection-system/README.md

 ## Overview

-The **NBA Player Projection System** is a fully automated, production-ready **Python + SQL Machine Learning pipeline** that predicts NBA player performance using:
+The **NBA Player Projection System** is a fully automated Python + SQL analytics and modeling pipeline that predicts NBA player performance using:

 - **Historical NBA game logs**
 - **Advanced feature engineering**